Australia shares set to open higher; NZ rises

-June 25 (Reuters) - Australian shares were poised to open higher on Friday, taking cues from record Wall Street highs overnight, as U.S. President Joe Biden embraced a Senate infrastructure deal.
-Local share price index futures rose 0.7%, a 47.3-point discount to the underlying S&P/ASX 200 index close.
-The benchmark fell 0.3% in the previous session.
-New Zealand's benchmark S&P/NZX 50 index was up 0.3% at 12,620.04 in early trade.
-(Reporting by Vasudha Kaukuntla in Bengaluru, Editing by Rosalba O'Brien)
+July 2 (Reuters) - Australian shares are set to open higher on Friday, taking cues from a strong overnight session on Wall Street, as the new quarter in the U.S began with upbeat economic data and a broad-based rally.
+The local share price index futures rose 0.3%, a 60.6-point discount to the underlying S&P/ASX 200 index close.
+The benchmark closed at its lowest level in more than two weeks on Thursday.
+New Zealand's benchmark S&P/NZX 50 index rose 0.1% in early trading.
+(Reporting by Harish Sridharan in Bengaluru; Editing by Leslie Adler)

 Our Standards: The Thomson Reuters Trust Principles.